Jo Old

 Artisan Weaver

-"I have always had a drive to create.
-This was largely influenced by time spent with my grandmothers, watching and learning from them while they spun, wove, knitted and sewed."
+Jo has always had a strong drive to create, shaped largely by time spent with her grandmothers, observing and learning from them as they spun, wove, knitted, and sewed.

-"I have always had a drive to create.
-This was largely influenced by time spent with my grandmothers, watching and learning from them while they spun, wove, knitted and sewed."
+Jo has always had a strong drive to create, shaped largely by time spent with her grandmothers, observing and learning from them as they spun, wove, knitted, and sewed.